 On May 16, 2012, the Oversight Subcommittee of the House of Representatives Committee on Ways and Means, led by Congressman Charles W. Boustany Jr., MD (R-LA), heard testimony from representatives of tax-exempt hospitals, universities and charitable institutions on the current state of compliance and reporting requirements for tax-exempt organizations.
 The hearing was the first in a series examining compliance issues facing non-profit organizations.

 The Committee examined, among other issues, the IRS’s compliance initiative for universities, reporting requirements for tax-exempt hospitals, efforts to implement corporate governance standards for non-profit organizations and the redesigned Form 990.
-A full description of the hearing is available here.

 Speaking to recent changes in the reporting requirements for universities, Joanne M. Destefano, Vice President for Finance and Chief Financial Officer of Cornell University, discussed the growing costs of compliance and proposed that the IRS eliminate a new requirement that income related to partnership investments be reported based on Schedule K-1 information.
 Ms. Destefano noted that organizations have historically reported partnership information on Form 990, which is an information-based return, in a manner that is consistent with the financial data contained in an organization’s books and records.
 She argued that the shift to reporting based on Schedule K-1 information, which is a tax-based reporting form, will likely create a number of inconsistencies in how the information is reported on Form 990 and impose a substantial administrative burden on many institutions that receive a large number of Schedules K-1 related to their partnership investments.